dwqs/async-await-error-handling/README.md

 # async-await-error-handling

-Error handling friendly for async/await.
+Error handling friendly for async/await in ts and js.

 # Installation
 Install the pkg with npm: